-David A. Romero is a Mexican-American spoken word artist from Diamond Bar, CA. Romero has appeared at over 75 colleges and universities in over 30 different states in the USA.
-Romero is the second poet to be featured on All Def Digital.
+David A. Romero is a Mexican-American spoken word artist from Diamond Bar, CA. Romero is the author of My Name Is Romero (FlowerSong Press), a book reviewed by Gustavo Arellano (¡Ask a Mexican!), Curtis Marez (University Babylon), and founding member of Ozomatli, Ulises Bella.
+Romero has received honorariums from over seventy-five colleges and universities in thirty-three different states in the USA.
+Romero was a guest for the inaugural Elba Poetry Festival in Tuscany, Italy and has featured for Paris Lit Up in Paris, France.
+Romero's work has been published in literary magazines in the United States, England, and Canada.
 Romero has opened for Latin Grammy winning bands Ozomatli and La Santa Cecilia.
-Romero's work has been published alongside poet laureates Luis J. Rodriguez, Jack Hirschman, Alejandro Murguia, and Lawrence Ferlinghetti.
+Romero's work has been published in anthologies alongside poets laureate Joy Harjo, Lawrence Ferlinghetti, Luis J. Rodriguez, Jack Hirschman, and Tongo Eisen-Martin.
 Romero has won the Uptown Slam at the historic Green Mill in Chicago; the birthplace of slam poetry.
-Romero has appeared in-studio numerous times on multiple programs on KPFK 90.7 FM Los Angeles.
-Romero is a regular guest poet for the Ontario-Montclair School District; with performances and workshops for school assemblies and classroom visits.
 Romero's poetry deals with family, identity, social justice issues, and Latinx culture.

 Romero offers a scholarship for high school seniors interested in spoken word and social justice: “The Romero Scholarship for Excellence in Spoken Word.”
 More here: https://www.davidaromero.com/scholarship